Post

 Main Responsibilities

-0 status, 0 database, purely a relay exchange station, integrating and displaying data from various APIs (e.g., Asana/Jira/GitHub), forwarding form requests to GitHub Actions.
+0 status, 0 database, purely a relay exchange station, integrating and displaying data from various APIs (e.g., Asana/Jira/GitHub) and forwarding form requests to GitHub Actions.

 Operational Requirements: Supports both mobile and desktop.